 There are a number of ways we can cooperate with God to overcome feelings of unforgiveness.
 One way is to stop talking about how others have hurt or offended us.
 Talking about it just keeps us bleeding.
 And it keeps our negative emotions stirred up, when we desperately need them to calm down.
 If we need to initially vent, we can share our feelings with a godly person who we can trust, but then we need to keep quiet about it.
 And we should never forget that the Lord should be the first One that we turn to.
 He is the best listener we will ever find, and He's the only One who can really help and heal us.

 Cooperating with God for the renewal of our minds is absolutely essential in the forgiveness process.
 Scripture says: "Do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God."
-(Romans 12:2 NKJV) The Amplified Bible translation refers to this as having a "new attitude."
+(Romans 12:2 NKJV) The Amplified Bible translation refers to this as having a "new attitude".
 The best way to renew our minds is to study, memorize, and meditate on the Word and promises of God.
-It's not enough to stop thinking about the wrong things, but we must begin, on purpose, to think about the right things - things that the Bible calls "true, noble, right, pure, lovely, admirable, excellent, or praiseworthy."
-(Philippians 4:8) Scripture says that the Word of God is "alive and full of power - making it active, operative, energizing and effective."
+It is not enough to stop thinking about the wrong things, but we must begin, on purpose, to think about the right things - things that the Bible calls "true, noble, right, pure, lovely, admirable, excellent, or praiseworthy".
+(Philippians 4:8 NIV) Scripture says that the Word of God is "alive and full of power - making it active, operative, energizing and effective".
 (Hebrews 4:12 AMP) And feasting on it will literally reprogram our minds, and will help us think like God, rather than like the rest of the world.

 Prayer: Lord, please don't ever let me be content to live in the bondage of unforgiveness.
+Whenever someone hurts or offends me in any way, help me to turn to You for Your perspective, comfort, and healing.
 Teach me how to resist talking and thinking about my hurts and resentments.
-Thank You that as I cooperate with You for the renewal of my mind and my attitudes, You will reward me with supernatural wholeness, contentment, and peace!
+Thank You that as I cooperate with You for the renewal of my mind and my attitudes, You will reward me with supernatural wholeness, well-being, and peace!